karlpatrikbergman/automated-dnam-installation/README.md

 This command will:
 - Create a new libvirt domain (=vm) on tnm-vm7 with CentOS 7.
 No java and such pre-installed.
 - Get the domain ip address using virtual mac address and arp-scan
-- Run ansible-playbook that installs configures hostname, installs
+- Run ansible-playbook that configures hostname of vm and installs:
   - Java 8 SDK
   - MariaDB
   - DNA-M